FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 Just fill out the wizard and click save.

-To create a new role via the REST API, send a POST request to the `/applications/{{application-id}}/roles` endpoint containing the `name` of the new role, with the `X-Auth-token` header from a previously logged in user.
+To create a new role via the REST API, send a POST request to the `/applications/{{application-id}}/roles` endpoint containing the `name` of the new role, with the `X-Auth-token` header from a previously logged-in user.

 #### 13 Request: